30 Years of Research and Clinical Trials

 Geneaire ReBuilder™ is a new category of supplement to stabilize the longevity of neural/brain cells and resist degradation caused by aging and its related diseases.
 Its patented formulation of 13 natural interacting compounds has been created to stimulate specific human genomic sites identified as critical to the continued healthy function of brain cells as we grow older.

-The discovery of approximately 500 genomic sites and the formulation that positively stimulates them is the result of over 30 years of scientific research and clinical trials conducted at University of California, Irvine, Genescient, Inc. and Hoag Hospital, CA. This research is summarized below and is also described in more detail in the downloadable White Paper: Geneaire ReBuilder™ White Paper - Oct 2018.
+The discovery of approximately 500 genomic sites and the formulation that positively stimulates them is the result of over 30 years of scientific research conducted at University of California, Irvine, Genescient, Inc. and published clinical testing conducted by an independent, accredited medical team specializing in aging and the treatment of age-related neurological diseases such as Alzheimer’s.
+This research is summarized below and is also described in more detail in the downloadable White Paper: Geneaire ReBuilder™ White Paper - Oct 2019.

 Stage 1: The “Methuselah Flies”